Restaurant Empire

 Restaurant Empire (奇迹餐厅 (奇蹟餐廳, Qí Jì Cān Tīng)) is a 2003 business simulation video game created by Trevor Chan.
-Developed and published by Enlight Software for Microsoft Windows, the player designs, owns and operates a restaurant.
+Developed and published by Enlight Software for Microsoft Windows, the player owns, designs, and operates a restaurant.

 Gameplay

-The player controls the kind of cuisine the restaurant serves (American, French, or Italian), what specific food they serve, and the staff.
-The player has to keep guests happy and make money at the same time.
+The player assumes the role of Armand LeBoeuf, a young chef who has recently taken over his uncle's restaurant.
+As the new owner, the player makes decisions on the kind of cuisine the restaurant serves (American, French, or Italian), what specific dishes go on the menu, and the staffing from the chef on down to the waiters, among other things.
+The ultimate goal of the game is to keep guests happy and make money at the same time.

-There is also a sandbox mode which is basically freeform.
-There are no confines as there are in the storyline mode (regular mode), but there are no challenges either.
+The main gameplay mode features some story details and periodic minigames to flesh out the simulation.
+There is also a sandbox mode, which is basically freeform.
+Sandbox play removes many of the limitations the player faces in the main story mode, but there are no challenges either.

 Plot

 In the game, a global culinary conglomerate, Omnifood, controls over 60% of the world's restaurants and is rapidly growing.
 The player must compete against Omnifood.

 The player takes the role of Armand LeBeouf, a recent graduate from a French culinary school given the opportunity by his uncle to run his own restaurant.
 Later, the player is given the opportunity to attract investment capital and open more restaurants.